t-schanz/t-schanz.github.io/_projects/(7) energy hackathon.md

 electric load over three years.

 I approached the task by first investigating the data and especially finding patterns e.g. using fourier analysis.
-With those findings it was easy to create a deep auto regressive model that got the periodic frequencies and the data as inputs and predicted the load with the highest accuracy of all teams.
+With those findings it was easy to create a deep auto-regressive model that got the periodic frequencies and the data as inputs and predicted the load with the highest accuracy of all teams.
 I maintained a low energy consumption during training by not starting off with training neural networks directly but by first trying to get a deep understanding of the data and then using this knowledge to create a model that is as simple as possible but as complex as necessary.